Menu

 WHO CAN BENEFIT BY ATTENDING THE CLASS:

-Fire Alarm Systems Personnel: Designers, Installers, Technicians, Service personnel, Vendors, Engineers.
+• Fire Alarm and Signaling systems personnel (e.g. Designers, Installers, Technicians, Service personnel, Vendors, Engineers)

-Authority Having Jurisdiction (AHJ) and Code Officials Personnel: Fire, Building, Elevator, Electrical, Code Enforcers and Permit Plans Reviewers.
+• Authority Having Jurisdiction (AHJ) and Code Officials (e.g. Fire, Building, Electrical, Code Enforcers and Plan Reviewers)

 MATERIALS PROVIDED:

-• Each student will receive a HARD copy booklet (2-slide per page format, double-sided) at the training site.
-No electronic files will be sent.
+Each student will receive a HARD copy booklet (2-slide per page format, double-sided) at the training site.

 CLASS SCHEDULE: